chesio/bc-security/README.md

 ### Checklist

-BC Security features a checklist of common security practices.
-The list is split in two parts: basic and advanced checks.
+BC Security can help you find potential security issues or even signs of breach.

 #### Basic checks

-Basic checks do not require any information from third party sources to run and thus do not leak any data about your website:
+Basic checks cover common security practices.
+They do not require any information from third party sources to proceed and thus do not leak any information about your website:

-1. Is editation of plugin and theme PHP files disabled?
+1. Is backend editing of plugin and theme PHP files disabled?
 1. Are directory listings disabled?
 1. Is execution of PHP files from uploads directory forbidden?
 1. Is display of PHP errors off by default?
 This check is only run in production environment, ie. when `WP_ENV === 'production'`.